vokkantthakkar/PayableWallet/README.md

 ![3](https://user-images.githubusercontent.com/51082769/86911981-d0e22680-c139-11ea-9ea8-bd28aed0a35f.PNG)

 Approving a transaction to the mint function to give the msg.sender a SUB token, with which he can "access" the content on the website at any later time

+## The road ahead

+Contains two smart contracts.
+One is to integrate DAI stablecoin into the system and use it as an ERC 20 token for payments, instead of an exceptionally volatile currency like ether.
+Further the second smart contract leverages all the DAI stored and gives it to the compound protocol, where one can invest DAI.